JMalaer1993/COMP-TIA-SYO-701-NOTES/CHAPTER-3.md

         DNS poisoning - AKA DNS cache poinsoning.
 Occurs when attackers change the IP address associated with domain name to that of a malicious website.
 Connects users with malicious websites instead of the intended website.
 # Basic Network Infrastructure
  * Host - Any device with an IP address.
- * Switch - Connects hosts togeather to create a network.
+ * Switch - Connects hosts together to create a network.
 Creates connections using switches.
 Pays attention to and remembers the MAC address associated with each port for future use.
    + Unicast - One to one traffic.
    + Broadcast - One to all traffic.